anephenix/sarus/README.md

 want messages to be wiped when the user closes the browser, use 'session' as the storage type.

+**NOTE** Each web browser implements arbitrary limits for how much data can be stored in sessionStorage/localStorage for a domain.
+When that limit is reached, the web browser will throw a QUOTA_EXCEEDED_ERR error.
+The limits tend to be in the 5MB-10MB range, but do vary between browsers.

+If you think that there is a potential case for you ending up queuing at least 5MB of data in messages to send to a WebSocket server, then you may want to wrap `sarus.send` function calls in a try/catch statement, so as to handle those messages, should they occur.

 ### Advanced options

 Sarus has a number of other options that you can pass to the client during